learning-unlimited/ESP-Website/docs/admin/releases/10/README.rst

 Text message & email notification improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Can now text students when cancelling a class on the manageclass page (a la emailing
+- Can now text students in addition to emailing them when cancelling a class on
-  lottery students).
-This functionality is hidden if GroupTextModule is not enabled
+  the manageclass page.
+This functionality is hidden if GroupTextModule is not
+  enabled
   or if Twilio is not configured*.
 - Adds option to send a confirmation email to each of the teachers of a section/class
-  when the section/class is cancelled on the manageclass page (a la emailing lottery
+  when the section/class is cancelled on the manageclass page.
-  students).
 - Adds a button for each teacher on the check-in page that allows you to text them a
   reminder (provided Twilio is configured*) to check-in before their class.
 The text
   follows this format, but customized for the particular class: ``"Don't forget to